Paths of Glory (The Simpsons)

 "Paths of Glory" is the eighth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 582nd episode of the series overall.
+The episode was directed by Steven Dean Moore and written by Michael Ferris.
 It aired in the United States on Fox on December 6, 2015.

+In this episode, Bart learns his parents suspect he is a sociopath, so he pretends to be one.
+The episode received mixed reviews.